IntegrCiTy/zerobnl/docs/docu.md

 This is when you need to define the conceptual co-simulation model by creating *Meta-models*, *Environments* and *Nodes*.

 A *Meta-model* defines the inputs and the outputs, more precisely attributes to set to the model and attributes to get from the model.
 It describes the way the model of a sub-system will interact with other models of other sub-systems.
+In order to maintain consistency between exchanged data, you also need to define the unit of the attribute, so you do note connect kW to m3/s.

+On the following example the *Meta-Model* `Meta` has an input `a` defined as a binary and two outputs `b` and `c` defined respectively as m3/s and kW.

 ```python
 from zerobnl import CoSim